PundiAI/FunctionX-EGF/applications/formal_proposal_applicants/FinTax.md

 Total Budget: $50,000

-### ** Milestone 1: Organize Web3 Tax and Financial Knowledge Corpus & Upload to Pundi AI **
+### Milestone 1: Organize Web3 Tax and Financial Knowledge Corpus & Upload to Pundi AI

-Estimated Time: 2 months
+Estimated Time: 1 months
 Objective: Organize Web3 tax and financial knowledge and upload it to Pundi AI as a data provider.

 Cost Breakdown:
 Data Organization and Knowledge Base Development

 This includes the work of organizing Web3 tax and financial knowledge and preparing it for upload to Pundi AI.
-Estimated Cost: $4,000
+Estimated Cost: $9,000
-Tax Expert Fees (internal team): $2,000
+Tax Expert Fees (internal team): $7,000
 Tools and Resources (database construction, organization tools): $2,000 Pundi AI API Integration

 This task involves integrating the Web3 knowledge base with the Pundi AI system and testing the API connection.
-Estimated Cost: $8,000
+Estimated Cost: $13,000
-Senior Developer (API integration): $6,000 (2 developers, 2 months)
+Senior Developer (API integration): $10,000 (2 developers, 1 months)
-Testing and Validation: $2,000 (QA specialist)
+Testing and Validation: $3,000 (QA specialist)
 Project Management and Coordination

 A project manager will ensure the smooth progress of the milestone, coordinating tasks across teams.
 Estimated Cost: $3,000
-Project Manager (2 months): $3,000
+Project Manager (1 months): $3,000

-Subtotal for Milestone 1: $15,000
+Subtotal for Milestone 1: $25,000

-### ** Milestone 2: Integrate OpenAI API & Develop Frontend Interface, Integrate FinTax System with Pundi AI Blockchain **
+### Milestone 2: Integrate OpenAI API & Develop Frontend Interface, Integrate FinTax System with Pundi AI Blockchain

-Estimated Time: 2 months
+Estimated Time: 1 months
 Objective: Integrate OpenAI API for foundational AI capabilities, develop a frontend interface for Web3 tax policy exploration, and integrate the FinTax system with the Pundi AI blockchain for easier management of on-chain assets and tax reporting.

 Cost Breakdown:
 OpenAI API Integration and AI Capabilities

 This involves integrating the OpenAI API and developing basic AI capabilities for the platform.
-Estimated Cost: $10,000
+Estimated Cost: $9,000
-OpenAI API Integration: $7,000 (2 developers, 2 months)
+OpenAI API Integration: $7,000 (2 developers, 1 months)
 Testing and Optimization: $2,000
-Server and Data Storage: $1,000
 Frontend Interface Development

 This includes developing a user-friendly frontend interface for interacting with Web3 tax policies and the AI system.
 Estimated Cost: $8,000
-Frontend Development (React or similar technology): $5,500 (2 developers, 2 months) UI/UX Design: $2,500 (designer fees)
+Frontend Development (React or similar technology): $5,500 (1 developers, 1 months) UI/UX Design: $2,500 (designer fees)
 FinTax System and Pundi AI Blockchain Integration

 This involves integrating the FinTax system with the Pundi AI blockchain, enabling users to manage on-chain assets and handle tax reporting.
-Estimated Cost: $9,000
+Estimated Cost: $5,000
-Blockchain Development and Integration: $7,000 (2 blockchain developers, 2 months) Testing and Deployment: $2,000
+Blockchain Development and Integration: $7,000 (1 blockchain developers, 1 months) Testing and Deployment: $1,000
 Project Management and Coordination

 Similar to Milestone 1, a project manager will oversee the tasks for this milestone to ensure timely delivery.
 Estimated Cost: $3,000
 Project Manager (2 months): $3,000

-Subtotal for Milestone 2: $30,000
+Subtotal for Milestone 2: $25,000

-Remaining Budget for Miscellaneous Expenses: $5,000 This remaining budget will cover any unforeseen costs or minor adjustments during the project execution phase (e.g., additional tools, additional hours for developers, etc.).

 ### **Development Roadmap**